 We’re quite used to a classic crypto pump and dump (remember last year when TikTok pushed Dogecoin up by 140%), but less so on Wall Street.
 So following the Wall Street drama, do you think it’s likely that retail – ahem, Reddit – investors will look to do the same thing on crypto?
 Turns out they already have.
 Gunning for Dogecoin again, the mob drove the price up 900% from an initial value of $0.0078 to a new all-time high of $0.078.
 For the first time since 2015, Dogecoin joined the top 10 cryptocurrencies based on market cap.
 And then came the sell-off.
 The coin then shed 71% of its value, causing some investors to lose.
 That’s not all; the wild bunch then set their sights on XRP, driving the price up to 86% on Saturday.

 Rising from $0.28 to $0.51, XRP then corrected to $0.41 following the usual mass sell-off.
 As pumps and dumps are technically illegal, it will be interesting to see how this will play out.
 Several people in congress, as well as the SEC, have indicated their eyes are on it.
 Will Wall Street investors now look to crypto with more certainty?
 Who’s to say?
 But the chances seem likely.
 With the mass institutional investment into Bitcoin last year, Wall Street investors were forced to look at crypto in a different light.
 And many have taken to incorporating cryptocurrencies into their investment portfolios, be it for their companies, personal or clients’.

 Never A Dull Moment

-Technically, this story is still unfolding, and you’re probably going to want to make some popcorn for this one.
+Technically, this story is still unfolding, and you’ll probably want to make some popcorn for this one.
 With a bunch of wild retail investors causing havoc – as well as great returns and losses – it’s anyone’s guess where this might go next.
-Stay tuned, we’ll keep you posted.
+Stay tuned, and we’ll keep you posted.